 I’m not much of a “meal-prepper” at the moment.
 Sometimes I make enough dinner that there are leftovers for lunch the next day, but not much more than that.
-However, I’m sure I’ll change my tune when this baby arrives and putting real pants on or taking a shower suddenly becomes a grand achievement.
+However, I’m sure I’ll change my tune when this baby arrives (Fall of 2019) and putting real pants on or taking a shower suddenly becomes a grand achievement.
 I foresee meal prep and freezer friendly meals becoming more and more a part of our routine, and this is one of those recipes I’ll turn to (that, plus pans upon pans of creamy enchiladas).
 The heart of this dish- quinoa, green beans, and tempeh- will easily last a few days, and let’s be honest, nearly anything tastes great with a garlic sesame peanut sauce.

 HEARTY VEGETARIAN PROTEIN BOWLS WITH GARLIC SESAME PEANUT SAUCE